Friedrich Hayek: Influence and recognition

 While Friedman often mentioned Hayek as an important influence, Hayek rarely mentioned Friedman.
 He deeply disagreed with Chicago School methodology, quantitative and macroeconomic focus, and claimed that Friedman's Essays in Positive Economics was as dangerous a book as Keynes' General Theory.
-Friedman also claimed that despite some Popperian influence Hayek always retained basic Misesian praxeological view which he found "utterly nonsensical".
-He also noted that he admired Hayek only for his political works, and disagreed with his technical economics; he called Prices and Production a "very flawed book" and The Pure Theory of Capital "unreadable".
-There were occasional tensions at the Mont Pelerin meetings between the Hayek's and Friedman's followers that sometimes threatened to split the Society.
+Friedman also claimed that despite some Popperian influence, Hayek always retained basic Misesian praxeological views, which he found "utterly nonsensical".
+He also noted that he admired Hayek only for his political works and disagreed with his technical economics; he called Prices and Production a "very flawed book" and The Pure Theory of Capital "unreadable".
+There were occasional tensions at the Mont Pelerin meetings between Hayek's and Friedman's followers that sometimes threatened to split the Society.
 Although they worked at the same university and shared political beliefs, Hayek and Friedman rarely collaborated professionally and were not close friends.

-Hayek's greatest intellectual debt was to Carl Menger, who pioneered an approach to social explanation similar to that developed in Britain by Bernard Mandeville and the Scottish moral philosophers in the Scottish Enlightenment.
-He had a wide-reaching influence on contemporary economics, politics, philosophy, sociology, psychology and anthropology.
-For example, Hayek's discussion in The Road to Serfdom (1944) about truth, falsehood and the use of language influenced some later opponents of postmodernism.

 Some radical libertarians had a negative view of Hayek and his milder form of liberalism.
 Ayn Rand disliked him, seeing him as a conservative and compromiser.
 In a letter to Rose Wilder Lane in 1946 she wrote:Now to your question: 'Do those almost with us do more harm than 100% enemies?'
 I don't think this can be answered with a flat 'yes' or 'no,' because the 'almost' is such a wide term.
 There is one general rule to observe: those who are with us, but merely do not go far enough are the ones who may do us some good.
 Those who agree with us in some respects, yet preach contradictory ideas at the same time, are definitely more harmful than 100% enemies.
 As an example of the kind of 'almost' I would tolerate, I'd name Ludwig von Mises.
 As an example of our most pernicious enemy, I would name Hayek.
 That one is real poison.

 Hayek made no known written references to Rand.